meetoros/PyEditorial/README.md

 # PyEditorial
 A free, open-source Blog CMS based on the "Django" and "Editorial" HTML5 theme.
-Ubuntu 22.04, Docker, Nginx, Gunicorn, Postgresql.
+Ubuntu 22.04, Docker, Nginx, Gunicorn, PostgreSQL.
 ------------
 ### Aim and explanation of the structure
-Aim of the project is to supply an installation bash script on a cleanOS (Ubuntu 22.04 LTS) with dockerized development environment.
+Aim of the project is to supply an installation bash script to deploy "PyEditorial Python/Django app" on a cleanOS (Ubuntu 22.04 LTS) with dockerized development environment.

 PyEditorial application is served with nginx 1.18.0 and gunicorn 20.1.0 by using HTTPS protocol.
 SSL certificate provided as self-signed.
 However, project is designed to create certificate while runing the installation script so, it can be unique for every user of this repository.